Lay3rLabs/wavs-nft/README.md

 # [WAVS](https://docs.wavs.xyz) NFT DEMO

-**Template for getting started with developing building dynamic NFTs with WAVS.**
+**Template for getting started with developing building dynamic NFTs with WAVS.
+NOT PRODUCTION READY.**

 This example demonstrates a simple Dynamic NFT + Minter contract that can even communicate with each other cross-chain.